cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-06-22-how-to-give-a-great-technical-presentation.md

 As a result, a big chunk of life's success depends on it.

 The quality of communication is determined by knowledge, practice, and inherent talent, with talent being the less important factor.
-Effective communication involves clear explanations, using appropriate language, and ensuring that the audience understands the message.
+Effective communication involves clear explanations, using an appropriate language, and ensuring that the audience understands the message.
 For this you can use slides, props, and gestures, but nothing is better that language to deliver communication and aid understanding.
 The use of slides in presentations should be optimized by reducing text, using larger fonts, eliminating clutter, and focusing on conveying key information.